Asymmetries of Service: Interdependence and Synchronicity: Introduction

 To see that this supposed non-monotonic performance is indeed well-motivated, one can simply return to the behavioral operations management literature.
 Indeed, over the last decade or so, ample empirical evidence has emerged to show that, when comparing real-world service observations with the implications of classical processor sharing, there is a mismatch between data and theory.
-For example, in settings as diverse as hospitals \citepm[e.g,.][]{Kc2013DoesDepartment,berry2016past}, contact centers \citepm[e.g.,][]{luo2013staffing,Goes2017WhenMultitasking}, and court systems \citepm[e.g.,][]{coviello2014time,bray2015multitasking}, the agent- and/or system-level throughput has been seen to be non-monotonic as a function of concurrency.\endnote{See Section~\ref{sec:litrature} for a broader review over evidence of non-monotonic system performance.} More specifically, and more clearly in contrast with processor sharing, these data sets reveal an \emph{inverted-U shape} of throughput.
-Like in the assumptions which generalize processor sharing for models of concurrent service systems \citepm[such as quoted from][]{tezcan2014routing}, this means that the agent's (or, generally, the system's) throughput rises and then falls as the concurrency increases.
+For example, in settings as diverse as hospitals \citep[e.g,.][]{Kc2013DoesDepartment,berry2016past}, contact centers \citep[e.g.,][]{luo2013staffing,Goes2017WhenMultitasking}, and court systems \citep[e.g.,][]{coviello2014time,bray2015multitasking}, the agent- and/or system-level throughput has been seen to be non-monotonic as a function of concurrency.
+More specifically, and more clearly in contrast with processor sharing, these data sets reveal an \emph{inverted-U shape} of throughput.
+Like in the assumptions which generalize processor sharing for models of concurrent service systems \citep[such as quoted from][]{tezcan2014routing}, this means that the agent's (or, generally, the system's) throughput rises and then falls as the concurrency increases.